AshtonIzmev/covid-19-pandemic-simulation/README.md

 # covid-19-pandemic-simulation
-"Life simulation" of a SEIR inspired model to better understand pandemic with python.
+"Life simulation" of a SEIR inspired model to better understand pandemic using python.

 # Main idea
 I wanted to recreate the SEIR model results without having to use the differentials equations like in [1].
 This means going down the individual level and simulating each person life.